Working Conditions in Sweden

 Working hours and overtime

-For feature films and tv-series your pay is usually based on a monthly salary.
-To get the daily pay of a monthly salary you divide the total amount with 21 working days.
+For feature films and TV series your pay is usually based on a monthly salary.
+To calculate the daily rate, divide the monthly salary by 21 working days.

 The working day in Sweden is 8 hours.
 A shooting day has normal hours between 08.00 – 17.00 including a one-hour lunch break.
 The lunch break should be no later than 5 hours after start work.
-It's allowed and quite common to have 45 min lunch break throughout the entire shoot.
-So if you schedule 45 min you must add another 15 min snack break.
+It's allowed and common practice to schedule a 45 min lunch break plus an additional 15 min snack break.

-Working hours starts and ends at the production office, not on location/set, travel from office to set is included in the working day.
+Working hours start and ends at the production office, not on location/set, travel from office to set is included in the working day.
+You can make separate agreements with individuals who start and end their workday at a different location (for example, at an equipment rental house) regarding how they calculate travel time.

-A working week consists of 40 hours and is usually divided on 5 days but can consist of as much as six days.
+A working week consists of 40 hours and is usually divided across 5 days but can consist of as many as six days.

 If you prefer/need to work 10-hour days, you are allowed to plan your shooting days as 4x10 10-hour days per week as well and by that borrow time from other days of the week.
 You are allowed to schedule a maximum of 10 hours per day.